alexalpz/learning-node/README.md

 - Cloning a git repository and running it on VS  Code  - `git clone --bare https://github.com/danielkhan/building-website-nodejs-express.git .git `
 - Installed express and connecting it to a server. `localhost:3000`
 - Using middlewear `app.use` to display static content on server.
 - How to set up ESLint `npm install -D eslint` and prettier.
+- Setting up nodemon